 - Monkey in the Middle- There was always that one kid who got stuck in the middle forever!

 - Swing the Statue- Silly, fun game.
 One person is “it” and takes each player by the hand/arm and swings them around.
 However the second player lands, he/she must freeze in that position (like a statue) and hold it for the remainder of the game.
 Whoever falls first is now “it”.

-What games did I miss?
+What yard games did I miss?
 What games did you play outside?
-Be sure to “share” with all those old friends you used to play with!
+Be sure to share this on Facebook and “tag” all those old friends you used to play with!
 Add your favorite outdoor games for kids!

 Subscribe and get "15 Outdoor Games" list sent to you via email so you print it out and keep the kids playing all summer long!